featured image

 $validator->after(function ($validator) {

-$targetUser = $this->route('user'); // Get user from route
+$targetUser = $this->route('user');

-$currentUser = $this->user(); // Get authenticated user
+$currentUser = $this->user();

-// Rule 1: Cannot send friend request to yourself
+// Rule 1: Can't friend yourself

 if ($targetUser->id === $currentUser->id) {

-'You cannot send a friend request to yourself.'
+$validator->errors()->add('user', 'You cannot send a friend request to yourself.');

 }

-// Rule 2: Check if friendship already exists
+// Rule 2: Check for existing friendship

 $existingFriendship = $currentUser->friendships()